DENVER (AP) - One goal won't get Colorado Avalanche forward Marek Svatos out of coach Joel Quenneville's doghouse.

 "I know I have struggled," said Svatos, who scored his third goal in his last 27 games.
 "It has been frustrating for the last two weeks.
 It is nice to get the goal."

 Stastny, meanwhile, remains hot.
-His two power-play tallies in the first period gave him 21 goals this season, and extended his point streak to nine games.
+His two power-play goals in the first period gave him 21 goals this season, and extended his point streak to nine games.

 He also has 53 points this season, breaking the Avalanche record for the most by a rookie.
 Former Colorado player Alex Tanguay, who now plays for Calgary, set the mark with 51 in the 1999-00 season.